 In WCS, this is called an “invitation lead”.
 If a leader invites the follower to play, he should allow her to finish her idea and give the lead back to him.
 With few exceptions, interrupting her before she’s “done” would make him guilty of hijacking.

 Sometimes the listener can prompt the speaker to pause so that she may have an opportunity to contribute.
 In WCS, this is called a “request”, which involves the follower giving a physical signal with a change in connection or grip that indicates to the leader that she has an idea to contribute.
 This is welcome occasionally if it does not interrupt the flow of what the leader was leading, but if it causes an interruption in momentum that is too challenging for the leader to react and adapt to, it will be annoying.
-If it is a convenient moment, the leader should grant her request and yield to or support her idea by reciprocating her connection or pausing his movement.
+If it is a convenient moment, the leader should grant her request and yield to or support her idea by pausing to listen (reciprocating her connection or pausing his movement).